millerkrista/Positive_Selection_Subpopulation_Analysis/README.md

 Tools/Languages/Dependencies: Python, R

 This workflow takes as input the Tajima's D data we obtained in the preliminary stage and the position/annotation mapping files we created in pipeline1.
 The output will be tables and heatmaps showing the probability of positive selection (P(dS<dN)) in areas of the sequence where at least one participant had a Tajima's D value greater than 1.5 (first example heatmap below).
 I also created a heatmap showing the probability of positive selection throughout all of *env* for every participant (second example heatmap below).

+These heatmaps were used to show that significant positive selection is occurring throughout *env* and that many of these regions with positive selection also have subpopulations forming.

 <p align="center">
   <img width="794" alt="Screenshot 2025-02-21 at 2 48 57 PM" src="https://github.com/user-attachments/assets/56a21d3f-c8a1-4bab-9ed3-32e11ebf904c" />
 </p>